-For a plant with such an exotic appearance, the purple waffle plant is easy to grow for beginners.
+Although exotic in appearance, purple waffle plant is surprisingly easy to grow for beginners.
 The two key ingredients for success with this tropical plant are warm temperatures and regular watering.
-Purple waffle plants appreciate rich, humus-y soil, which you may supplement with fertilizer as necessary.
+Purple waffle plants appreciate a rich, humusy soil, which you may supplement with monthly fertilizer as necessary.
 The purple waffle plant is at home in the garden as a perennial groundcover in warm regions, as a garden annual in cold-winder climates, or in a window as a houseplant everywhere.
 In regions where it is perennial, purple waffle plant gradually spreads by rooting itself at leaf nodes.
 In zones where it grows as an annual, these plants remain modest in size.

-The purple waffle plant does best in partial sun outdoor or in bright indirect light indoors, or partial shade outdoors.
+The purple waffle plant does best in partial sun outdoor or in bright indirect light indoors.
 Direct sun can cause the edges of leaves to scorch or the color to bleach, and the cool metallic sheen of the leaves may also fade in direct sun.
 But without enough light, the plant may lose its rich purple color.
 Purple waffle plants will also thrive under artificial lights.

 If the purple waffle plant is moist, it's happy.
-That being said, the plants don't need to be soaking to the point of runoff.
-Think of a wrung out sponge, and irrigate the plants to achieve this level of moisture.
-If your environment is exceedingly dry or you can't ensure regular irrigation or aren't around enough to provide proper irrigation, add water absorbing crystals to the soil to help retain moisture.
+Moist, well-drained soil is the goal.
+The plants don't need to be soaking to the point of runoff.
+Instead, think of a wrung-out sponge and irrigate the plants to achieve this level of moisture.
+If your environment is exceedingly dry or you can't ensure regular irrigation or aren't around enough to provide proper irrigation, add water-absorbing crystals to the soil to help retain moisture.

 Temperature and Humidity